-the SPA will be more or less extensively negotiated between the parties and their advisors.
+the SPA will be extensively negotiated between the parties and their advisors.
 The SPA is the operative document when purchasing real estate in Germany.
-It dictates every aspect of the deal from signing to closing.
+It determines every aspect of the deal from signing to closing.

-Upon fulfillment of the conditions to closing the Notar will effect the financial closing by calling in the funding from the buyer's financing institution and simultaneously ensuring that the transfer of title to the buyer as well as the mortgage(s) for the benefit of his financial backer are entered into the real estate register.
+Upon fulfillment of the conditions to closing the German notary will effect the financial closing by calling in the funding from the buyer's financing institution and simultaneously ensuring that the transfer of title to the buyer as well as the mortgage(s) for the benefit of his financial backer are entered into the real estate register.